KaneHammond/Google-Drive-Api/README.txt

 1) Enable Google Api -
 You can follow the instructions given here: [ https://developers.google.com/drive/api/ v3/quickstart/python ] for enabling your Google Drive API.
 This is required to ensure you are able to access your drive.
-The Drive.py code will require a credentials file which must be downloaded from Google, it will be an option after you enable your Google API via the given link.
+The Google-API.py code will require a credentials file which must be downloaded from Google, it will be an option after you enable your
+Google API via the given link.
 This file may have a long crazy name, you must rename
 it: credentials.json and save it to the GoogleDrive folder.

-# NOTE: When installing this on a remote device, remember to add the credentials as
+# NOTE: When installing this on a remote device, the pick file is unique to that device
-part of the package.
-Without the base credentials (.json) file, you will not be able to create a pickle file for login!
+so you must physically be at the location to interact with the program before it can be used from a remote setting.

 2) Run Drive.py-
 The modules.py section provided in the folder should provide you with all the files required to install this in python 2.7.
-Simply run the Drive.py file and it will import the required dependencies via modules.py. modules.py was written while using pip-19.2.3.
+Simply run the Google-API.py file and it will import the required dependencies via modules.py. modules.py was written while using pip-19.2.3.
 This is important to note as the subprocess calls used in the event of a failed import may not be compatible with earlier versions (different syntax).
 After